jbexta/AgentPilot/docs/guides/creating_a_plugin.md

 Now from your agent plugin class, you can override methods and access the base attributes by using `self` or `super()`.

 ### Overridable methods
 - <b>stream()</b> - This generator function is used for streaming a response.
 It must yield a tuple of (key, chunk) where key is either `assistant` or `code` and chunk is the response data.
-If streaming isn't support just yield the entire response as a single chunk.
+<br>If streaming isn't possible then just yield the entire response as a single chunk.
 - <b>load_agent()</b> - This method is called when the plugin is loaded.
 If overriding this method, make sure to call `super().load_agent()` to load the base agent.
 - <b>system_message()</b> - This function is used to retrieve the system message for the agent.
 It can be overridden to return a custom system message.
 You can access the default system message by using `super().system_message()`.

 ### Overridable attributes
-- <b>self.context</b> - Using this you can access all methods and attributes of the current `Context`.
+- <b>self.workflow</b> - Using this you can access all methods and attributes of the current `Workflow`.

 ### Creating extra parameters
 You can create additional settings for an agent by defining a `extra_params` attribute. <br>